Genshii8/format-mp3-artist-tags/README.md

 Place files to be processed into `unprocessed`.

-Files will be moved to `processed` after being updated.
+Files are moved to `processed` after being updated.

+Ignored files are moved to `ignored`.

 #### changes.txt